Anya Chalotra: Film and television

-Chalotra's first on screen role came in 2018 when she portrayed Jennifer Ashman in the BBC comedy-drama series Wanderlust.
+Chalotra made her screen debut in 2018 as Jennifer Ashman in the BBC comedy-drama series Wanderlust.
 That same year, she appeared as Lily Marbury in the BBC adaptation of Agatha Christie's The ABC Murders.
-In October 2018, it was announced that she had been cast as Yennefer of Vengerberg in the Netflix fantasy drama The Witcher.
+Shortly after, it was announced that she had been cast as Yennefer in the Netflix fantasy drama The Witcher.
+Her performance was widely praised and established the role as her international breakthrough.
+Following a seven-year tenure in the role, Chalotra completed filming the series in late 2025; the fifth and final season is scheduled for release in late 2026.
+During the production of the series, she also starred in the Sky Arts short film No Masks (2020), which was based on real-life testimonies of frontline workers during the COVID-19 pandemic.